 German gas grid operator Open Grid Europe and energy company RWE have announced plans for ‘H2ercules’, a network of electrolysers, storage and import facilities in north Germany, linked to industrial consumers in the south and west.

 Helios Green Fuels

 There is growing recognition that hydrogen cannot easily be shipped, unlike natural gas.
 Producers that are distant from centres of demand are looking at converting hydrogen into ammonia as the means to get their product to market.
 This project will convert low-cost renewable energy to hydrogen and then to ammonia for transportation.

 First published by the Confederation of British Industry in May 2022, as part of the CBI Conference series: Achieving Net Zero 7-8 June 2022.

-Chris de Beer is global hydrogen leader at Mott MacDonald
+Nick Roberts is hydrogen account lead at Mott MacDonald